likeajumprope/Bayesian_normative_models/README.md

 # Bayesian_normative_models

-This repository contains the Stan files used in the hierarchical Bayesian linear model (HBLM.stan), the hierarchical Bayesian Gaussian Process model (HBGPM.stan) and the simple Bayesain linear model (NoSite.stan) as described in the paper "Accommodating site variation in neuroimaging data using normative and hierarchical Bayesian models" (Bayer et al., 2022).
+This repository contains the Stan files used in the hierarchical Bayesian linear model (HBLM.stan), the hierarchical Bayesian Gaussian Process model (HBGPM.stan) and the simple Bayesian linear model (NoSite.stan) as described in the paper "Accommodating site variation in neuroimaging data using normative and hierarchical Bayesian models" (Bayer et al., 2022).

 <details><summary>Instructions on how to structure input files</summary></details>
 <br>